-Covid cancelled RideLondon but that didn't stop Philippa O'Halloran cycling 100 miles for OCA in memory of her mum.
+Covid cancelled RideLondon but that didn't stop Philippa O'Halloran cycling 100 miles for Ovarian Cancer Action in memory of her mum.

 "It was easy to get motivated because I was doing this in memory of mum and I wasn’t going to fail."Philippa O'Halloran